CDNA Strategic overview and workplan

-- To develop policy and to provide policy advice on the control of communicable diseases.
+- To develop policy, strategy and advice on the prevention and control of communicable diseases.

 - To support and strengthen training and capacity building in the communicable disease field.

-- To provide a resource for the investigation and control of outbreaks of communicable disease.
+- To coordinate the investigation and control of multi-jurisdictional outbreaks of communicable disease.

 CDNA is a sub-committee of the Australian Health Protection Principal Committee (AHPPC).